saucelabs/elemental-next/frontend/docs/updated-tips/5-select-from-a-dropdown/python.md

 language: python
 ---

-# How To Select From a Dropdown
+# How to Select from a Dropdown List

 ## Intro